Word of the Cactus League is getting out.

 Spring training in Arizona posted its highest attendance in history at 1.89 million, topping the previous record of 1.73 million set in 2013.
 Spring training across Major League Baseball topped 4 million, setting a record by more than 200,000 fans.

-“The schedule is really important to us,” league President Mark Coronado said.
+“The schedule is really important to us,” said Mark Coronado, league president and Surprise director of community and recreation services.
 “The season starting this year on March 4, that really gave us the opportunity to move further into March and really draw on three spring breaks with Easter (the final) weekend.”

 The 2013 season started Feb.
 22, more than a week before this spring training.